Skip to content

 CagriSema

-CagriSema is an investigational once-weekly subcutaneous fixed-dose combination of semaglutide 2.4 mg (a GLP-1 receptor agonist) and cagrilintide 2.4 mg (a long-acting amylin analog) developed by Novo Nordisk for chronic weight management.
+CagriSema is an investigational once-weekly subcutaneous fixed-dose combination of semaglutide 2.4 mg (a GLP-1 receptor agonist) and cagrilintide 2.4 mg (a long-acting amylin analog) developed by Novo Nordisk for chronic weight management and type 2 diabetes.
 In the REDEFINE-1 Phase 3 trial published in the New England Journal of Medicine (2025), participants experienced an estimated mean body weight reduction of 20.4% over 68 weeks compared with 3.0% on placebo.
-As of April 2026, CagriSema is investigational and not approved by any regulatory authority.
+In the type 2 diabetes REIMAGINE-2 trial, detailed results presented at the American Diabetes Association 2026 Scientific Sessions, CagriSema reduced HbA1c by 1.91 percentage points and produced 14.2% weight loss at 68 weeks.
+As of June 2026, CagriSema is investigational and not approved by any regulatory authority.

 Read full profile →